Jason Barr

 Jason M. Barr is an American economist and author at Rutgers University-Newark, whose work is in the field of "skynomics", the study of skyscrapers and skylines using modern economics methods.
-He is the author of Building the Skyline: The Birth and Growth of Manhattan's Skyscrapers, which chronicles the history of the Manhattan skyline from an economic perspective, and Cities in the Sky: The Quest to Build the World's Tallest Skyscrapers, which discusses how and why the world's largest cities are building their skylines.
-Barr's work is interdisciplinary and integrates multiple disciplines including urban studies, geography, and economic history.
-Barr is one of the few academic economists studying the intersection of economics and skyscraper construction.
+He is the author of Building the Skyline: The Birth and Growth of Manhattan's Skyscrapers, which chronicled the history of the Manhattan skyline from an economic perspective.

 Biography

 Barr earned his B.S. from Cornell University in 1992, his M.F.A. in creative writing from Emerson College in 1995 and his Ph.D. in economics from Columbia University in 2002.

-Barr has also taught at Changchun, China, and conducted research at the Observatoire Français des Conjonctures Économiques.
-He also received grants from the Land Economic Foundation, the Council on Tall Buildings and Urban Habitat, and the WCF/National Park Service.
-Dr. Barr is an affiliated faculty member with the Global Urban Systems Ph.D. program.
-His research interests include urban economics and agent-based computational economics.
-Dr. Barr serves on the editorial boards of the Journal of Real Estate Finance and Economics, the Eastern Economic Journal.

-Research On Skyscrapers
+Research

-Barr examines the economic forces behind their construction including the interplay between engineering, economic, developer, and symbolic heights.
-His work investigates why skyscrapers are built to certain heights and the economic rationale behind these decisions.
+Barr's work has addressed widely held myths or misconceptions about skyscrapers and cities.
 For example, research performed by Barr and his colleagues showed that there was no evidence for the Skyscraper Curse, that the completion of the world's tallest building is a herald of an economic crisis.
 Barr has also debunked the misconception that Manhattan's geological conditions have been the reason there are few skyscrapers between lower Manhattan and Midtown.
 Rather, Barr's work demonstrates that Midtown's origin was due to the city's demographic evolution and the fact that Manhattan is a long, but narrow, island that concentrated economic activity to a much greater degree, as compared to other cities.